Crezma/cd4_t_cell_in_cfs.pro/README.md

 ### Data

-The data is from 8 people.
-6 of them are `CFS` and 2 are `Healthy`.
+The data is from eight people.
+Four people are `Healthy` and the other four are `CFS`.
 For each person, Dr Jing isolated the `TA` and the `CD4` cells.
 She then sequenced their total RNA.

-Initially, Dr Jing game me only the first 8 samples, which I analyzed in the previous project.
-She then gave me another 8 samples.
-So, this project analyzes the initial 8 samples together with the new 8 samples, with total of 16 samples.
+Initially, Dr Jing game me only 8 samples (1 `Healthy` and 3 `CFS`), which I analyzed in the previous project.
+She then gave me another 8 samples (3 `Healthy` and 1 `CFS`).
+And this project analyzes all of them together, with total of 16 samples (4 `Healthy` and 4 `CFS`).

 ### Create the gene-by-sample matrix